-The closed questions in the survey were yes/no/unsure answers which limited the amount of individual viewpoints that could be collected, however, this allowed for rapid responses.
-A consistent agree to disagree scale would have allowed for more descriptive feedback.
+The closed questions in the survey were yes/no/unsure answers which limited the number of individual viewpoints that could be collected, however, this allowed for rapid responses.
+A consistent ‘agree’ to ‘disagree’ scale would have allowed for more descriptive feedback.
 Furthermore, it was not explicitly stated that multiple options could be selected for some questions; this may explain why most respondents only selected one.
-Change in the phrasing of whistleblowing between questions i.e “adverse events and/or concerns” and “personal mistakes” may have caused variation in replies, however each phrase is consistent with aspects of whistleblowing described in the information sheet.
+Changes in the phrasing of whistleblowing between questions i.e “adverse events and/or concerns” and “personal mistakes” may have caused variation in replies, however, each phrase is consistent with aspects of whistleblowing described in the information sheet.

 The high response rate and percentage of the surgical department (95%) captured in this study allows our results to adequately represent this department in Edendale.
 The high number of participants in Edendale, a large government hospital, also allows our research to be more translatable to surgical departments in similar rural hospitals in South Africa.
 Nevertheless, the sample is unrepresentative of all hospital staff and the generalizability of the results should be cautiously interpreted.
-In aaddition, the median age of respondents was 26, thus most participants were relatively junior; and although this sample adequately represented staff in the surgical department, it would have been useful to record their seniority.
+Additionally, the mean age of respondents was 27.7, thus most participants were relatively young; and although this sample adequately represented staff in the surgical department, it would have been useful to record their seniority.

+The complexity of obtaining ethical approval and time constraints placed on the researchers meant that only one hospital could be surveyed.
+While the large size of the hospital, high response rate and response saturation (14) allow for generalization of results to the wider South African context, we acknowledge that caution is required when doing so.
+Research to include additional hospitals in South Africa would help to reinforce the results and strengthen generalizability.
+We are currently considering possible avenues to carry out an expanded version of our research in the future.

 Future implications

 This study can be a stepping stone to further investigation of whistleblowing internationally.
 Further investigation into whether education, reporting structures and protection of staff is needed to improve whistleblowing in recently developed and developing countries is needed.
 Making whistle blowing an unambiguous and clearly stated duty might help alleviate barriers to reporting.
 In addition to this, the impact that relationships between medical personnel within the work place have on patient safety should be further analyzed and addressed.
 With a particular focus on developing nations hospitals in the context of previous studies.
-Our research based questionnaire may also be used to inform future questionnaires and develop a standard whistleblowing questionnaire, of which there is currently none.
+Our research-based questionnaire may also be used to inform future questionnaires and develop a standard whistleblowing questionnaire, of which there is currently none.

 Conclusion

-Our research highlights consequences of whistleblowing, relationships within the health care setting and understanding of the term whistleblowing as barriers to medical professionals and medical students raising concerns about their colleagues in hospital.
-As clinicians, patient safety is our utmost priority, however a lack of reporting systems and training contribute to reluctant whistleblowing.
+Our research highlights relationships within the healthcare setting, consequences of whistleblowing, and understanding of the term whistleblowing as barriers to medical professionals and medical students raising concerns about deleterious practices in hospital.
+The potentially detrimental effects of working relationships on whistleblowing and thus patient safety need to be actively considered by clinicians.
+Better education as to what whistleblowing is, and how to approach reporting, appears to be a crucial, if overlooked, factor as is the need to actively address fears, either perceived or actual, regarding whistleblowing.
+As clinicians, patient safety is our utmost priority, however, a lack of reporting systems and training contribute to reluctant whistleblowing.
 Further work should be done to elicit the views of a wider range of staff in developing and developed countries to advance the current evidence on barriers to whistleblowing and provide routes for intervention and improvement of reporting.

-Acknowledgements:
+Acknowledgments: